eezstreet/SWATEliteForce/README.md

  * SWAT officers can now take cover like suspects do (including leaning around corners)
  * SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items.
  * SWAT officers will drop a lightstick after clearing a room.
+ * SWAT officers can now be affected by CS gas, flashbangs, tasers, pepper spray, etc.

 **Traps.
 This is a huge cut feature from the game.
 Some doors may be trapped with bombs or alarms, and you'll need to adjust your approach to deal with it.**
  * This is a small thing but it has huge ramifications.
 Since some doors will be trapped, you will need to take alternate routes instead of using the same strategy every time.